Battle of Grozny (1994–1995): Tactics

-Chechen units were divided into combat groups consisting of about twenty personnel, sub-divided into three- or four-person fire teams.
-Each fire team consisted of an anti-tank gunner, usually armed with Russian-made RPG-7s or RPG-18s, a machine gunner, and a rifleman.
-To destroy Russian armored vehicles in Grozny, multiple hunter-killer fire teams coordinated at ground level, in second and third stories, and in basements.
-The snipers and machine gunners pinned the supporting infantry while the anti-tank gunners engaged any armored vehicle.
+Chechen units were organized into combat groups, typically composed of around twenty personnel, further divided into three- or four-person fire teams.
+Each fire team consisted of an anti-tank gunner armed with Russian-made RPG-7s or RPG-18s, a machine gunner, and a rifleman.
+To effectively engage Russian armored vehicles in Grozny, multiple hunter-killer fire teams coordinated their actions on the ground level, as well as in second and third-story positions and basements.
+Snipers and machine gunners provided suppressive fire on the supporting infantry, while the anti-tank gunners engaged any armored vehicles.

-Most Chechen fighters were irregulars and militia working with their commander (often a warlord), complicating effective battle co-ordination for Grozny's Chief of Staff, Colonel Aslan Maskhadov.
-The Chechen forces (including foreign volunteers, among them a group of Ukrainian nationalists) had limited heavy weapons, including a handful of T-62 and T-72 tanks.
-Most heavy weapons were used by regular forces.
+The majority of Chechen fighters were irregulars and militia members who operated under the command of their respective leaders, often warlord.
+This arrangement complicated effective battle coordination for Colonel Aslan Maskhadov, Grozny's Chief of Staff.
+The Chechen forces, which included foreign volunteers, among them a group of Ukrainian nationalists, had limited access to heavy weapons.
+They possessed only a small number of T-62 and T-72 tanks, with the bulk of heavy weaponry being utilized by regular forces.